Skip to main content

 Disabling the Inventory Processor

-Disabling the Inventory Processor must be done before performing the main update.
-These steps need to be performed once.
+The Inventory Processor must be disabled before performing the main update.
+These actions need to be performed only once.

-Usually, the Inventory Processor runs in a single instance on the first SA Data Storage node with long-term data storage (routing mode cold) using crond on a schedule.
-You can view the list of crond jobs with the command below:
+Typically, Inventory Processor runs as a single instance on the first Smart Monitor Data Storage node with long-term data storage (routing mode: cold) via crond according to a schedule.
+You can view the list of crond jobs using the following command:

 crontab -l

-Comment out the execution of the Inventory Processor and save the changes in crond.
+Comment out the execution of Inventory Processor and save the changes in crond.

 Updating OpenSearch